Can Neurofeedback help with Anger?

 There are many studies demonstrating that Neurofeedback can improve our impulsivity, which can be a factor in uncontrolled anger, including the large body of research on ADHD.

 In another study, 46 participants were trained.
-The results suggest that Neurofeedback training can significantly improve anger control and reduce angry outbursts.
-The authors of this study noticed that the success rate is substantially higher than previously published studies using Cognitive Behavioural Therapy or anticonvulsant therapy: Walker, J.E.
+The results suggest that Neurofeedback training can significantly improve anger control and reduce outbursts of anger.
+The authors of this study noticed that the success rate is substantially higher than previously published studies using Cognitive Behavioural Therapy, or anticonvulsant therapy: Walker, J.E.
 (2013) QEEG-guided Neurofeedback for anger/anger control disorder.
 Journal of Neurotherapy.
 17(1) 88-92.

 What is Anger?

 Like anxiety, anger is a natural and normal feeling, best described as an uncomfortable feeling, accompanied by muscle tension and an emotional response.
 Someone can feel angry when he or she (or someone close to them) feels threatened, offended, denied or when provoked or treated unfairly.
-Some describe anger as motivating signal that ‘action needs to be taken’ or ‘a problem need to be solved’.
+Some describe anger as a motivating signal that ‘action needs to be taken’, or ‘a problem needs to be solved’.

 Symptoms of Anger

-Anger problems are as common and serious as depression and anxiety, but people don’t often see it as a problem or don’t realize there are possibilities to treat it.
-It is important though, to recognize associated symptoms of (uncontrolled) anger at an early stage before it causes more severe physical and mental consequences to the person him- or herself and other people.
+Anger problems are as common and serious as depression and anxiety, but people don’t often see anger as a problem, or don’t realize there are possibilities to treat it.
+It is important, though, to recognize associated symptoms of (uncontrolled) anger at an early stage before it causes more severe physical and mental consequences to the people themselves, or others.